ConsciousML/terragrunt-template-catalog-aws/README.md

 ## Getting Started
 ### Prerequisites
-- GCP account with billing enabled
+- AWS account with billing enabled
 - GitHub account
-- GCP IAM permissions to create service accounts, network, compute, and workload identity pools
+- AWS IAM permissions to create IAM roles, VPC/networking resources, and compute resources (EC2/ECS/Lambda)

 ### Fork the Repository
 First, you'll need to fork this repository and make a few changes:
 1. Click on `Use this template` to create your own repository
-2. Use your IDE of choice to replace every occurrence of `github.com/ConsciousML/terragrunt-template-catalog-gcp` and `git::git@github.com:ConsciousML/terragrunt-template-catalog-gcp.git` by your GitHub repo URL following the same format
+2. Use your IDE of choice to replace every occurrence of `github.com/ConsciousML/terragrunt-template-catalog-aws` and `git::git@github.com:ConsciousML/terragrunt-template-catalog-aws.git` by your GitHub repo URL following the same format
 3. In `examples/` change `region.hcl` and `project.hcl` to match your GCP settings

 **Warning**: If you skip step 2, the TG source links will still point to the original repository (on `github.com/ConsciousML/`).